magentabusiness/magentabusiness.github.io/docs/paas/user-guide/api-limits.md

 ---

-The API limits are configured by ThingsBoard Cloud administrator and depend on the subscription plan.
+The API limits are configured by IoT Hub administrator and depend on the subscription plan.
 Please check [Subscriptions](/products/paas/subscription/) page for more info.